jonesbusy/artifactory-artifact-manager-plugin/README.md

 # Artifact Manager on Artifactory Jenkins plugin

+> [!NOTE]
-This plugin is maintained by the Jenkins Community and not by JFrog.
+> This plugin is maintained by the Jenkins Community and not by JFrog.

 > [!IMPORTANT]
 > The plugin is at early development stage and will evolve in a near future.